Home » York University Recognizes Hillel-Backed Slate

 In a news release last Wednesday, the YFS expressed disappointment at the administration’s “unilateral and illegitimate ‘recognizing’ of a new student council.”

 “The YFS believe the York University administration’s actions to be unwarranted, misguided and potentially harmful to the student body at large.”

 The statement, which was distributed by Pablo Vivanco, the outgoing YFS vice president of external affairs, called on the university to “immediately retract and allow for a proper and lawful completion of the constitutional process and transfer of power.”

 Efforts to reach the outgoing council for comment were unsuccessful.

-To get the best criminal defense and representation call highly reputed BPS’ criminal law firm to get a Toronto Criminal Lawyer who are available 24 hours a day, 7 days a week.
+To get the best criminal defense and representation call highly reputed BSB’ criminal law firm to get a Toronto Criminal Lawyer who are available 24 hours a day, 7 days a week.